rikes/datagrowth/_posts/2016-11-14-Space-tehcnology-rocket-campaign.md

 On the rocket we mounted the following sensors:

-* photo tranzistor
+* photo transistor
 * pressure sensor
 * two magnetometers (X and Y axes)
 * two accelerometers (X and Y axes)
 * two temperature sensors (for PCB and the cone)

-The photo tranzistor was used to measure the spin of the rocket (they tend to spin pretty fast in order to achieve gyroscopic stability).
+The photo transistor was used to measure the spin of the rocket (they tend to spin pretty fast in order to achieve gyroscopic stability).

 There were two accelerometers used: +/-20g and +/- 50g.
 One was placed to measure acceleration along X axis (pointing out from the cone), and the second one in Y axis (measuring centripetal force).